This is based on opinion. Please don't list it on a work's trope example list.

 The Killer's 'Madman' persona is pretty scary on its own.
 A figure in dark rain gear, his face and hands covered in old bandages, with a crazed look in his eyes and maniacal grin?
 Brrr.....

 How the victim was found wasn't much better.
-The victim's friend find her lying on the ground, apparently just passed out.
+The victim's friends find her apparently lying on the ground.
 When one of the dudes tries to lift her up, her head falls off.
 AAAAAHHHHH!!!